The Trace Home Inspection

 - Bathrooms

-- Swimming pools (We recommend hiring a professional pool contractor due to the specialty nature and complexity of modern pools, we work closely with one of the best pool inspection companies in the area)
+- Swimming pools (We work closely with one of the best pool inspection companies in the area.
+Pool inspection requires an additional fee)

-Additional items and systems unique to a particular home can also be inspected, you just need to let us know in advance so the proper arraignments can be made if the item or system is outside our scope of knowledge and expertise.
-Additional fees may be charged when additional professionals are required.
+Additional items and systems unique to a particular home can also be inspected; you just need to let us know in advance so the proper arrangements can be made if the item or system is outside our scope of knowledge and expertise.
+Additional fees will be required when other professionals are needed.

 When the inspection is complete, we'll tell you of any problems that were discovered and discuss them with you.
 We'll tell you whether these are major issues or minor concerns.
 We'll point out any safety concerns we notice.
 We'll tell you how old things are where that's relevant, like your water heater and HVAC system.
 We'll identify anything that's near the end of its typical lifespan.
 We will also tell you about any routine maintenance that should be performed, as well as answer any questions you may have.
-You'll also receive a full written report of the inspection that will be emailed the day of the inspection.
+You'll also receive a full written inspection report emailed the day of the inspection or within 24-hours after our site visit.

-Our goal is to discover and inform you of anything we find that might affect your purchase decision.
-Well tell you about any problems we find, and make repair recommendations.
-Well also inform you of what maintenance tasks are required to keep the home and its systems in top condition.
-Even though we are not doing Code Inspections, we are familiar with the various building codes used in cities like Brentwood, Columbia, Franklin, Hendersonville, Nashville, Murfreesboro, Spring Hill and most of middle Tennessee.
+We aim to discover and inform you of anything we find that might affect your purchase decision.
+We will tell you about any problems we see and make repair recommendations.
+We will also inform you of what maintenance tasks are required to keep the home and its systems in top condition.
+Even though we are not doing Code Inspections, we are familiar with the various building codes used in cities like Brentwood, Columbia, Franklin, Hendersonville, Nashville, Murfreesboro, Spring Hill, and most of Middle Tennessee.

 Hogwash!
-If money is tight, how are you going to pay for the repairs that low-cost-real-estate-agent-dependent inspector fails to report?
+If money is tight, how will you pay for the repairs that the low-cost-real-estate-agent-dependent inspector fails to report?
 Here’s another secret: Your real estate contract usually obligates the seller to make repairs.
 The more problems your home inspector finds, the more money you’ll save.
-And if the house is a disaster, you might save financial ruin.
-It is less costly to hire us now rather than when your attorney tells you to hire us as an expert witness to help with your lawsuit.
+And if the house is a disaster, you might save yourself from financial ruin.
+It is less costly to hire us now than when your attorney tells you to hire us as an expert witness to help with your lawsuit.

 Hiring the best home inspector doesn’t cost, it saves you money and brings you peace of mind.
-You’ll sleep better knowing that you are buying a safe and sound home.
+You’ll sleep better knowing you are buying a safe and sound home.
 And it’s not that expensive.
-Our price is based on the size, location, age of the home and other factors.
-All homes are different so should the pricing for an inspection.
+Our price is based on the size, location, age of the house, and other factors.
+All homes are different, so should the pricing for an inspection.